borgbackup/borg/docs/usage.rst

 But be careful with the key / the passphrase:

-``--encryption=passphrase`` is DEPRECATED and will be removed in next major release.
-This mode has very fundamental, unfixable problems (like you can never change your passphrase or the pbkdf2 iteration count for an existing repository, because the encryption / decryption key is directly derived from the passphrase).

-If you want "passphrase-only" security, just use the ``repokey`` mode.
+If you want "passphrase-only" security, use the ``repokey`` mode.
 The key will be stored inside the repository (in its "config" file).
 In above mentioned attack scenario, the attacker will have the key (but not the passphrase).